phoenix-rtos/phoenix-rtos-doc/lwip/lwip-pppou.md

 go!
 ```

-Alternatively, `phoenix-rtos-lwip` can also be started with the command `psh`
+Alternatively, `feniks-rtos-lwip` can also be started with the command `psh`
 sysexec (NON-MMU targets) at any time:

 ```console